wp-plugins/buddypress-links/readme.txt

 * All link list targets and rels are no longer set by default and must be explicitly set with a filter
 * All link list content is now separately filterable for finer control over URLs and content
 * Load members profile links using plugins template instead of members home action
-* Link description can be configured as optional with a constant.
+* Link description can be configured as optional with a constant
 * Usability fixes to the link create/admin form (props Mike Pratt)
+* Changing the component slug is now officially supported
 * Heavy duty javascript refactoring

 = 0.3.2 =